-- Visit the 7th-century Great Wall of China, one of the 7 Wonders of the World
+- Visit the Great Wall of China, one of the 7 Wonders of the World

-- See the 7,000+ figures of the Qin Terracotta Warriors in Xi'an
+- See the thousands of Terracotta Warriors in Xi'an

-- Discover China's natural wonders, like the Reed Flute Cave and Terrace Fields
+- Discover China's natural wonders, like the rice terraces of Longsheng

 |Day 1||Arrival in Beijing||Beijing|